espruino/EspruinoDocs/devices/SSD16XX.md

 It might be possible to work around this with fiddling around with the gate scanning mechanism (see specification).
 Right now this seems to be the easiest solution.

+### Fast refresh rate.

+When you enable ```display.setFastRefresh()``` the display will only change the changed pixels.
+Instead of going through then entire refresh cycle.
+This will increase the displays refresh rate, but might cause burn into the display.
+So its recommended to do a ```setFullRefresh``` to fully reset the display pixels.
+But if you do this.
+You'll have to use this ```SetFastRefresh``` to make the display only refresh partially.

 ### Colors